rust-lang/rust/text/0195-associated-items.md

 ### Defaults

-Notice that associated consts, statics, and types permit defaults, just as trait methods and functions can provide defaults.
+Notice that associated consts and types both permit defaults, just as trait methods and functions can provide defaults.

 Defaults are useful both as a code reuse mechanism, and as a way to expand the